oroinc/documentation/user_guide/channel_guide.rst

 Functionality Overview
 ----------------------

-Multichannel functionality provides for diversified approach to different sources of customers with ability agregate their details.
+Multichannel functionality enables source-specific collection of customer information and its aggregation.

 **Channel** entities represent one source of customers.
 For each Channel record ("channel") created in the system, along with other :ref:`general details <user-guide-channel-guide-general>` name, type and set of